Driving the scenic Great Ocean Road in Australia

-The Great Ocean Road is recognised at the world's longest war memorial.
-Built by returning soldiers from 1919 - 1932, this 243km coastal route is dedicated to Australian comrades killed during WW1.
+The Great Ocean Road (or GOR) is said to be the world's longest war memorial.
+Built by returning soldiers from 1919 - 1932, this coastal route is dedicated to Australian comrades killed during WW1.
 Since its official opening in 1932, the Great Ocean Road has become an iconic international destination – offering spectacular experiences for millions of visitors every year.
 The stories you can read about as you are travelling along help you get a great understanding of what it must have felt like for the settlers and also how – sadly – how they dealt with the Aborigines they encountered.

-The road is two lanes (one in each direction).
-The experience of using this road is very impressive.
-This road is very exciting and sometimes very exposed and unsecured driveway in innumerable twists and turns.
-There are virtually no overtaking lanes on the Great Ocean Road.
-Rather the road has turnouts for slower vehicles so if a faster vehicle catches up to you, be considerate and pull over at the next turn out.
-Frustration causes accidents, let faster vehicles past.
-If you catch up to a slower vehicle, stay back at a safe distance and wait for the other vehicle to pull over in the next slow vehicle turn out.
-Don't tailgate.
-The speed limit along the Great Ocean Road is 80km/h to 100km/h.
-In towns, the speed limit is 50km/h to 70km/h.
+To drive the road without stopping will take most people between 3 and 4 hours.
+The Great Ocean Road is a fantastic drive, not only for the scenery but also for the winding cliff-top roads.
+Motoring enthusiasts travel the road for the sheer excitement of feeling the corners and having fun.
 Given the volume of traffic that can traverse the Great Ocean Road, especially weekends and holidays, don't assume that it will be a quick trip.
 Allow yourself plenty of time to see everything so that you may enjoy your drive.
 The Great Ocean Road is now a smartphone app.
 From the West Gate Bridge to the Tower Hill volcano past Warrnambool, travellers can tune in to a turn-by-turn guided audio tour of the scenic route on their iPhone.